 Day Trips from Sydney

-In addition to all that Sydney has on offer, there are loads of great easy day trip options.
+In addition to all that Sydney has on offer, there are loads of great easy day trip options and loads of great weekend getaways from Sydney.
 The most popular day trips from Sydney are:

 ⇒ The most popular day trip from Sydney is to the beautiful Blue Mountains